Surendranagar district: Economy

-In the past, Surendranagar was used by colonialists as a hill station, because of its dry environment that was beneficial for some physical as well as mental ailments.
+In the past, Surendranagar was used by colonialists as a hill station, because of its dry environment that was believed in contemporary medicine to be beneficial for some physical as well as mental ailments.
 Surendranagar's dry air is still believed to be the best place in Gujarat to cure tuberculosis patients.

 District capital Surendranagar, which lies under Municipality body is suffering from poor condition of roads and the two Causeways which join both the sides of city divided by Bhogavo River.
 Municipality body of city is considered to be a candidate for status of Municipal Corporation for a long time but due to some political reasons it never happen.
 It has the second highest number of educational institutes per capita.
 Many newspapers are published from Surendranagar in Gujarat.

 Businesses

-Many small and medium enterprises and industries are present, including confectionery, ceramics, pharmaceuticals, engineering plastics, bearings and spindles, and salt production.
+Many small and medium enterprises and industries are present, including confectionery, ceramics, pharmaceuticals, engineering plastics, bearings and salt production.
 Wadhwan City is a major trade and processing centre for agricultural products, cotton, salt, pharmaceuticals, chemicals and plastics, textile bearings, ceramics, and sanitary ware.